Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: A -field system with a single massless soliton solution

-where $\xi$ is a small parameter and can be considered as an indication of the order of small deformations.
+where $\xi$ is a small parameter whose larger values correspond to larger deformations.
 The case $\xi = 0$ leads to the same special massless solution (\ref{SxS}).
-For such arbitrary deformations (\ref{As1}) and (\ref{var1})-(\ref{var10}) at $t=0$, Fig.~\ref{mnb} demonstrates that a larger deformation leads to a further increase in the total energy, as we expected.
-Furthermore, it is obvious that parameter $B$ has a main role in the stability of the special massless solution (\ref{SxS}), and its larger values leads to more stability (of the special solution).
-To put it differently, the larger the values, the greater will be the increase in the total energy for any arbitrary small variation above the background of the special massless solution (\ref{SxS}).
+For such arbitrary deformations (\ref{As1}) and (\ref{var1})-(\ref{var10}) at $t=0$, Fig.~\ref{mnb} demonstrates that a larger deformation leads to a further increase in the total energy, as expected.
+Furthermore, it is obvious that parameter $B$ has a main role in the stability of special massless solution (\ref{SxS}), and its larger values lead to higher stability (of the special solution).
+To put it differently, the larger the values, the greater the increase in the total energy for any arbitrary small variation above the background of special massless solution (\ref{SxS}).

-Using a relativistic boost, one can obtain easily the moving version of the single massless solitary wave solution (\ref{SxS}).
-For example, if it moves in the $x$-direction, we have
+Since the theory is relativistic, the moving version of single massless solitary wave solution (\ref{SxS}) can be easily obtained.
+Hence, a moving solution along the $x$-axis is given by